dmitsf/GOT/README.md

 ## Working with taxonomy

-__taxonomy.py__: parses a taxonomy file in _.fvtr_ format, prepares basic data structure for working with the taxonomy tree.
+__taxonomy.py__: parses a taxonomy file in _.fvtr_ format, prepares a basic data structure for working with the taxonomy tree.

 ```
 python3 taxonomy.py taxonomy_file